Web Browser Market Share In 2023: 85+ Browser Usage Statistics

 Samsung Internet Browser Usage Statistics

-- Number of people using Samsung Internet: 400+ million worldwiden
+- Number of people using Samsung Internet: 128 million worldwide

 - Downloads on Google Play: 1+ billion

 Samsung Internet is a mobile device browser running on the open-source Chromium project.
-It can be found on many smartphones and Tizen-based Samsung smartwatches.
+It can be found on many smartphones.

 What’s more, Samsung Internet has received over 1 billion installs from the Google Play Store since 2015, which is more than several browsers like Firefox and Opera combined.

-These installs have left Samsung Internet ranked the 4th most popular browser across all platforms worldwide, behind Chrome, Safari, and Firefox.
+These installs have left Samsung Internet ranked the 6th most popular browser across all platforms worldwide, behind Chrome, Safari, Edge, Firefox and Opera.
 In terms of mobile where it’s available for install, Samsung is ranked the 3rd most used behind Chrome and Safari.

 1. China Browser Usage Statistics